 External samples are collected by a specially contracted company and transported to OIST’s controlled PCR lab for testing.

-For one of the projects, the OIST PCR testing lab is being used to test staff working in care homes and adult day care centers in Onna village, Nago city, Kin town and Ogimi village.
+For one of the projects, the OIST PCR testing lab is being used to test staff working in care homes and adult day care centers in Onna village, Nago city, Kin town and Ginoza village.

 “Care homes are particularly vulnerable to outbreaks of COVID-19 so thorough testing of staff is crucial to keep the residents safe and reduce further spread of the disease,” said Mr. Jun Kudaka, Deputy Director of OPG Novel Coronavirus Response Headquarter.